joensindholt/docker-nginx-https-upload-issue/readme.md

 This is a setup for showing a potential bug when uploading large files to a dockerized nginx proxy with a .net core backend.

-The issue is only occuring when using Docker For Windows.
+The issue is only occuring when using Docker For Windows...it seems

 ## Get started